sia-coco/tf2-logs-reader/README.md

 ```
 sh tf2-logs-reader.sh
 ```
-This executesthe main program, you should always try to only execute the project with it.
+This executes the main program, you should always try to only execute the project with it.